sytacle/.github/profile/README.md

-We're a small team that creates mobile apps, software, and website from different places.
+Expertise in mobile technology and building solutions tailored to your business needs.